MattJGlick/jekyll-now/_posts/2016-10-01-array-left-rotation.md

 Back in college I read Cracking the Coding Interview which helped prepare me for interviews and such.
 Just the other day the author of CTCI put up some problems on HackerRank, so I figured I would give some of them a go!

 First problem I worked on was [Array Left Rotation](https://www.hackerrank.com/challenges/ctci-array-left-rotation).
-You're giving an array of integers and a number to left shift the array on.
+You're given an array of integers and a number to left shift the array on.
 Then when it's all said and done you need to print all of the elements out.

 ## Realizations: